bernhard-42/Alg123d/Readme.md

 So Alg123d

--   removed all implicit computation (e.g. Build contexts, Location context, pending_xxx, last selection) to get compliant with 1)
+-   removed all implicit computations (e.g. Build contexts, Location context, pending_xxx, last selection) to get compliant with 1)
 -   add some (what I think useful) shortcuts and direct API changes to improve on 2) and 3)

 ## Overview